Pavo (bird)

 Pavo is a genus of two species in the pheasant family.
 The two species, along with the Congo peafowl, are known as peafowl.

 Taxonomy

-Pavo is also Spanish for turkey.
 The genus Pavo was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name is the Latin word for a peacock.
 The type species is the Indian peafowl (Pavo cristatus).